 - Scope 3: the indirect ones that occur right across our value chain

 It’s going to be a complex journey for all companies who commit to Net Zero, and the Scope system may need to be regularly reviewed.
-But, for services businesses (the biggest part of the UK economy), there’s really not much excuse not to embrace Net Zero.
+But, for service businesses (the biggest part of the UK economy), there’s really not much excuse not to embrace Net Zero.

 CEO, Ben Marks commented: "We are, all of us, part of the problem.
 But we all also have the power to be part of the solution by embracing the idea of Net Zero.
 It’s the only way we can begin to address the Climate Emergency (and its bedfellow, the biodiversity crisis)."

 At YouthSight, we've been diligent for some time.
 We try to source recycled products, we moved our electricity supplier to a renewables-only company (Bulb) and we have provided substantial support to World Land Trust (this included helping them buy and protect a tract of forest in Borneo, which connects two national Parks).
 Later this month, when we move office we'll be recycling and upcycling as much as possible, including all the furniture and most of the electrics.